suryardh/RPGM-Translator/README.md

 # RPG Maker AI Translator

 A full-stack application designed to automate the translation of RPG Maker MV/MZ games using the Google Gemini API.
-This tool processes game files, preserves game code integrity, and generates `.rga` patch files compatible with JoiPlay (Android) and PC.
+This tool processes game files, preserves game code integrity, and generates `.zip` patch files compatible with JoiPlay (Android) and PC.

 ## Project Architecture